 Currently unexercisable options vest with respect to all underlying shares upon a change of control (as defined in employment agreements, in the case of Messrs.
 Reddick, Jones and Clemens, and in stock option agreements, in the case of Messrs.
 Brzeczko, Emigh and Seiser) for all executive officers.
-In addition, discounted options that are subject to Section 409A of the Internal Revenue Code of 1986, as amended ("Section 409A"), become exercisable upon a change of control that qualifies as a change of control under Section 409A.
+In addition, discounted options that are subject to Section 409A of the Internal Revenue Code of 1986, as amended ("Section 409A), become exercisable upon a change of control that qualifies as a change of control under Section 409A.
 In addition, RSUs vest with respect to all underlying shares upon a change of control and are distributed upon a change of control (provided the requirements of Section 409A are met).
 In addition, Messrs.
-Reddick, Jones and Clemens receive severance and bonuses if they terminate their employment after a change of control (as defined in their employment agreements), or we terminate their employment after a change of control.
-We believe our change of control provisions incentivize our executives to seek opportunities for us and realize benefits from a change of control transaction even though such change of control may lead to the termination of their positions.
+Reddick, Jones and Clemens receive severance and bonuses if they terminate their employment after a change of control (as defined in their employment agreements), or we terminate their employment after a change of control transaction even though such change of control may lead to the termination of their positions.